Out of 15,000 hosts, Blog Talk Radio names Jon Hansen as one of their top 300 hosts

 In the meantime, and I think that I have already said this but it is worth repeating . . . thank you for taking the time to read my blog.
 It has been a privilege to have you as a reader!

-By the way, and if you haven’t already read enough of my writing by way of the blog, here is the link to the first of three books I have written.
+By the way, and if you haven’t already read enough of my writing by way of the blog, my latest book – which was co-written with Buyers Meeting Point’s Kelly Barner, will be available in the Fall 2015.